flexiondotorg/flexiondotorg.github.io/content/posts/20230502-steambox-vs-steamdeck/index.md

 ## Upgrades 📈

 Since I first built the Steam Box I've upgraded the GPU to a [Fighter AMD Radeon™ RX 6700 XT 12GB GDDR6](https://www.powercolor.com/product?id=1612512944).
 At the time of writing, this is the most powerful Radeon GPU that comfortably fits in the Node 202 case and still leaves room for the additional case fans I installed.
 This GPU is a great match for the ultra-wide monitor and all the games I've tried can run at 3440x1440 with high presets (or better) at upwards of 60fps.
+When I first built the Steam Box, ChimeraOS worked best with Radeon GPUs, if you wanted to enable the Steam Deck UI (gamepadui).
+Support for Intel and NVIDIA GPUs is improving, but I've stayed with AMD Radeon because that's been proven to be the most compatible option.

 I've also added a second SSD; the [Crucial P3 4TB M.2 PCIe Gen3](https://uk.crucial.com/ssd/p3/ct4000p3ssd8).
 I used the ChimerOS web UI to prepare the drive and it now automatically shows up in the Steam UI as a Steam Library location.

 ## What's next? 🤔